MeadowlarkDAW/yarrow-book/src/key_concepts/scissoring_rectangles.md

 # Scroll Areas

-You probably want to add a scrollbar and have the scroll offset changed via the mouse's scroll wheel.
+You probably want to add a scrollbar and have the scroll offset change via the mouse's scroll wheel.
 To do this, you use the `ScrollArea` element in Yarrow.

 As an added bonus, you can set a `ScrollArea` element to "control" a scissoring rectangle, meaning that it will automatically update the scissoring rectangle's position, size, and scroll offset to match that of the `ScrollArea` element.